josmar-crwdstffng/angular/aio/content/start/index.md

 1. Open `product-alerts.component.ts`.
     The `@Component()` decorator indicates that the following class is a component.
-    `@Component()` also provides metadata about the component, including its selector, templates, and styles.
+    `@Component()` also provides metadata about the component, including the associated selector, templates, and styles.

     <code-example header="src/app/product-alerts/product-alerts.component.ts" path="getting-started/src/app/product-alerts/product-alerts.component.1.ts" region="as-generated"></code-example>